-Command Description and Purpose show ip pim rp mapping Displays all group-to-RP mappings of which the router is aware (either configured or learned from Auto-RP or BSR). • Use this command to confirm that the group-to-RP mappings are being populated correctly on the last hop router.
-Note The show ip pim rp mapping command does not work with routers in a PIM-SSM network because PIM-SSM does not use rendezvous points (RPs). show ip mroute Displays the contents of the multicast routing (mroute) table. • Use this command to verify that the mroute table is being populated properly on the last hop router. show ip interface Displays information and statistics about configured interfaces. • Use this command to verify that IP multicast fast switching is enabled on the outgoing interface on the last hop router. show ip mfib Displays the forwarding entries and interfaces in the IP Multicast Forwarding Information Base (MFIB) show ip pim interface count Displays statistics related to the number of multicast packets received by and sent out a PIM-enabled interface. • Use this command on the last hop router to confirm that multicast traffic is being forwarded on the last hop router. show ip mroute active Displays the rate that active sources are sending to multicast groups, in kilobits per second (kb/s). • Use this command to display information about the multicast packet rate for active sources sending to groups on the last hop router.
+Command Description and Purpose show ip igmp groups Displays the multicast groups with receivers that are directly connected to the router and that were learned through the Internet Group Management Protocol (IGMP).
+Use this command to confirm that the IGMP cache is being properly populated on the last hop router for the groups that receivers on the LAN have joined. show ip pim rp mapping Displays all group-to-RP mappings of which the router is aware (either configured or learned from Auto-RP or BSR). • Use this command to confirm that the group-to-RP mappings are being populated correctly on the last hop router.
+Note The show ip pim rp mappingcommand does not work with routers in a PIM-SSM network because PIM-SSM does not use rendezvous points (RPs). show ip mroute Displays the contents of the multicast routing (mroute) table.
+Use this command to verify that the mroute table is being populated properly on the last hop router. show ip interface Displays information and statistics about configured interfaces. • Use this command to verify that IP multicast fast switching is enabled on the outgoing interface on the last hop router.

-Command Description and Purpose show ip mroute count Displays statistics related to mroutes in the mroute table. • Use this command on the last hop router to confirm that multicast traffic is flowing on the last hop router.
+Command Description and Purpose show ip mfib Displays the forwarding entries and interfaces in the IP Multicast Forwarding Information Base (MFIB). show ip pim interface count Displays statistics related to the number of multicast packets received by and sent out a PIM-enabled interface. • Use this command on the last hop router to confirm that multicast traffic is being forwarded on the last hop router. show ip mroute active Displays the rate that active sources are sending to multicast groups, in kilobits per second (kb/s). • Use this command to display information about the multicast packet rate for active sources sending to groups on the last hop router. show ip mroute count Displays statistics related to mroutes in the mroute table. • Use this command on the last hop router to confirm that multicast traffic is flowing on the last hop router.